Diocese of Richmond: 1970 to 2000

-In 1977, Sullivan established a joint Catholic and Episcopalian parish, Holy Apostles in Virginia Beach, Virginia.
+In 1977, Sullivan established a joint Catholic and Episcopalian parish, Holy Apostles in Virginia Beach.
 The church had separate altars for the two denominations.
-That same year, he established the diocesan Commission on Sexual Minorities to reach out to LGBT Catholics.
+That same year, he established the diocesan Commission on Sexual Minorities to reach out to LGBTQ+ Catholics.

-2000 to present
+2000 to 2010

+The diocese was sued for defamation in July 2003 for $14 million by Carole Kahwajy.
+A principal of St. Benedict School in Richmond, the diocese had fired her in January 2002.
+Kahwajy said that diocesan officials had spread a story that she had covered up sexual abuse of boys at the school by Reverend John Hesch.
+She also claimed that diocese said she was sexually abusing boys at the school and had a sexual relationship with another priest.
 In 2003, after 33 years as bishop, Sullivan retired.

-Pope John Paul II named Bishop Francis X. DiLorenzo of the Diocese of Honolulu as his replacement in 2004.
+Pope John Paul II named Bishop Francis X. DiLorenzo of the Diocese of Honolulu as Sullivan's replacement in 2004.
 Upon his installation, DiLorenzo reactivated the diocese's liturgical commission to assert control over any statements or documents produced by clergy within the diocese.
-DiLorenzo forcibly retired Reverend Thomas J. Quinlan, pastor of Holy Family Catholic Church in Virginia Beach for a history of using offensive language during mass.
-It culminated with what DiLorenzo termed a sacrilegious reference to Mary, mother of Jesus, at a Christmas Eve Mass.
+DiLorenzo in 2006 forcibly retired Reverend Thomas J. Quinlan, pastor of Holy Family Catholic Church in Virginia Beach for a history of using offensive language during mass.
+The situation had culminated with what DiLorenzo termed a sacrilegious reference to Mary, mother of Jesus, by Quinlan at a Christmas Eve mass.